-Below is an outline of the purpose for collecting information identifying registered health practitioners, what information will be held on the HPI, what it will be used for, and to whom it will be disclosed.
+Below is an outline of the purpose for collecting information identifying registered health practitioners, what information is held on the HPI, what it is used for, and to whom it is disclosed.

-Note: The Health Provider Index was previously known as the "Health Practitioner Index" and work is in progress to update the HISO standard and the website to reflect the new naming convention.
+Note: The Health Provider Index was previously known as the "Health Pactitioner Index" and work is in progress to update the HISO standard and the website to reflect the new naming convention.

 Purpose for collection (in relation to registered health practitioners)

 The principal purpose of the HPI is to uniquely identify health practitioners and to hold that information in a central, national database.
-To be able to do this, the HPI needs to hold identifying information about each practitioner.
-The practitioner information will be sourced from each practitioner’s Responsible Authority according to a Data Provision Agreement.
-This agreement sets out who will be able to access the information.
-Parties seeking to access the information held on the HPI will be required to sign a data access deed.
+To be able to do this, the HPI holds identifying information about each practitioner.
+The practitioner information is sourced from each practitioner’s Responsible Authority according to a Data Provision Agreement.
+This agreement sets out who can access the information.
+Parties seeking to access the information held on the HPI may be required to sign a data access deed.

-What practitioner information will be held on the HPI?
+What practitioner information is held on the HPI?

-The HPI will initially hold only information sourced from public registers, which will be provided by responsible authorities.
-This includes practitioner name, qualifications, practising status, scope of practice,conditions on practice, and, in some cases, contact details.
+The HPI currently holds only information sourced from public registers, which is provided by responsible authorities.
+This includes practitioner name, qualifications, practicing status, scope of practice, conditions on practice, and, in some cases, contact details.
 Over time, the HPI may hold more information about practitioners, but this will be only be collected and disclosed where agreed with each responsible authority.